 - d.
 Will the proposal require any new roads, streets or improvements to existing roads or streets not including driveways?
 If so, generally describe (indicate whether public or private).
 NA - e.
 Will the project use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.

 NA - f.
 How many vehicular trips per day would be generated by the completed project?
 If known, indicate when peak volumes would occur.
+NA - g.
+Proposed measures to reduce or control transportation impacts if any: NA

 15. Public Services: